-If a CMTS marks a CM Certificate is being either Untrusted or Invalid, the CMTS MUST reject the corresponding CM's Authorization Requests.
+If a CMTS marks a CM Certificate as being either Untrusted or Invalid, the CMTS MUST reject the corresponding CM's Authorization Requests.4 edited per bpi-n-00098, 12/13/00, po

 9.4.3 Certificate Thumbprints

 Thumbprints are collision-resistant one-way hash functions (e.g. SHA-1) of certificates.
 They provide a compact way to identify certificates.
 A CMTS MAY keep Thumbprints of CM and Manufacturer CA certificates it holds or has validated.
 Using Thumbprints, a CMTS can cache the results of an earlier validation operation: by matching the Thumbprint of a newly offered certificate with that of a cached Thumbprint, it can quickly determine the validity of the offered certificate.